scottkmaxwell/MoneyDance-FixDownloadedTransactions/README.md

 ## Columns for Specifying Matches

-### `exact_match` and `starts_with`
+### `exact_match`, `starts_with`, and `contains`

 If you set either of these, the transaction will _not_ automatically match the `replacement`.

 These do what you would expect.
 The `exact_match` will only match if the online description is exactly what you have in this column.
-That can be very fragile so you probably will prefer the `starts_with` column, which will match any online description that starts with what you put in that column.
+That can be very fragile so you probably will prefer either the `starts_with` column, which will match any online description that starts with what you put in that column, or the `contains` column which will match any online description that contains what you put in that column.

-You can specify both, in which case it will match if either is true.
+You can two or three of these, in which case it will match if any condition is true.

 And remember that these are case-insensitive.